crate/cratedb-guide/docs/integrate/kafka/docker-python.md

 ### Create a demo table in CrateDB

-The easiest way to do this is through the CrateDB cloud UI at `http://localhost:4200` and execute this using the console:
+The easiest way to do this is through the CrateDB Admin UI at `http://localhost:4200` and execute this using the console:

 ```sql
 CREATE TABLE IF NOT EXISTS sensor_readings (